Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Study Design

-\textbf{Step 2: Data Filtering.} A critical prerequisite is ensuring each of the three editing subjects (i.e., the three LLMs introduced in Section \ref{sec: EditingSubjects}) generates deprecated APIs in response to prompts prior to model editing.
+\textbf{Step 2: Data Filtering.} We ensure that the three LLMs introduced in Section \ref{sec: EditingSubjects} produce the deprecated API $y_d$ for the candidate prompts before model editing.
 To verify this, we analyze completions by inputting each candidate editing input into each LLM separately and prompting each to complete the input three times with temperature set to 0 (using greedy sampling).
-For each model, we retain only those prompts where the model outputs the deprecated API in all three completions.
+We retain only those prompts where the model outputs the deprecated API in all three completions.
 This yields valid, LLM-specific editing instances tailored to each model that truly require model editing.
-For example, as shown in Figure~\ref{fig:bench_construction}, the candidate editing input \texttt{def svd\_basis(points): ... tsl=points-center} is retained since the LLM consistently generates the deprecated API \texttt{torch.svd()} in all three completions.
+For instance, as shown in Figure~\ref{fig:bench_construction}, the editing input \texttt{def svd\_basis(points): ...tsl=points-center} is retained since the LLM generates the deprecated API \texttt{torch.svd()} in all completions.

 \textbf{Step 3: Evaluation Data Preparation.}

 \textit{1) Effectiveness Data.} The editing instances $M=(x,y)$ themselves constitute the Effectiveness data.
 After model editing, Effectiveness is evaluated by checking whether the edited LLM $f_{e}$ can correctly complete the prompt $x$ with the target API $y$.